Kyrie21323/FinalProject/README.md

 VibeCHECK is a web-based application that allows users to analyze influencer behavior and public sentiment.
 Users can view content related to influencers, from YouTube videos & comments and TMZ news articles, and vote whether the influencer's vibe is 'good' or 'bad.'
 The system analyzes scraped data from YouTube and TMZ and stores it in a MySQL database.
 Users will be able to vote on influencer behavior based on publicly available content and comments.
 Our algorithm then returns a score that gauges the "vibe" of an influencer.

+## Project Structure
+The project consists of the following key components:
+### FastAPI Application (main.py)
+- Provides API endpoints for interacting with the database.
+- Includes background tasks for vibe score updates and sentiment analysis.
+### Vibe Score Calculation (vibescore.py)
+- Calculates vibe scores based on sentiment and vote data.
+- Updates the Influencers table with the calculated scores.
+### Sentiment Analysis (sentimentanalysis.py)
+- Performs sentiment analysis on news articles and video comments using TextBlob.
+- Updates the News and Videos tables with sentiment scores.
+### Database Integration
+- Uses SQLAlchemy for ORM (Object Relational Mapping) to interact with MySQL tables.
+- Reflects existing database tables dynamically.
 ## Data Model

 The project follows a structured relational database schema using **MySQL**.
 The data is organized into five key tables: